luukfroling/Broekzakdemos-repobased/content/References.md

 1990).
 A diagnostic test in English on the propagation of light is available from the first author.

-Berg, E. van den, Grosheide, W. (1997).
-Learning and teaching about energy, power, current, and voltage. *School Science Review*, March 1997, 78(284), 89-94.
+Berg, E. van den, Lunetta, V.N., van den Berg, R.A.
+(1987).
+Heat transfer: an exemplary module in physics teaching.
+School Science Review, June 1987, 759-765.

 Berg, E and R van den, N. Capistrano, A. Sicam (2000).
 Kinematics graphs and instant feedback. *School Science Review*, 82(299), 104-106.